 - Keep the padding under the carpet as thin as possible because it decreases the chances of tripping and falling due to poor balance.

-As I mentioned earlier, low pile carpets are deemed best for homes with seniors simply because it’s much easier to maneuver a walker or cane or wheelchair on this surface.
+As I mentioned earlier, low pile carpets and rugs are deemed best for homes with seniors simply because they are much easier to maneuver a walker or cane or wheelchair on that type of surface.

-The other benefits of low pile carpets are:
+The other benefits of low pile carpets and rugs are:

 - They tend to trap fewer allergens so they tend to be a better choice for anyone who suffers from allergies.